Tania Zulkoskey Counselling

 I have been a Registered Social Worker (RSW) since 1995 and a Clinical Registered Social Worker since 2006, the first year this designation came to B.C.

-I began my private practice in 2002.
-My work experience has been focused on trauma, relationship difficulties and mental health concerns.
-To engage in private practice in B.C. all Registered Social Workers must be approved by the Board of Registration of Social Workers.
+I began my private counselling practice in 2002.
+To engage in private practice in B.C. all Registered Social Workers must be approved by the BC College of Registration of Social Workers.

-What is the Board of Registration of Social Workers?
+What is the BC College of Social Workers?

 Not all "Registered Counsellors" are accountable to a Board that is mandated to protect the public from preventable harm.
 Nor are all "counsellors" mandated to follow standards of practice that is ethical and accountable.
 It's important to know and ask a prospective counsellor if they belong to a Regulatory Body.
 A Regulatory Body should have a complaint process.